akshell/docs/ref/core/db.rst

 .. class:: RelVar

-   A relation variable representation.
-Its objects could not be constructed manually; they must be obtained as :data:`rv` properties.
+   A ``RelVar`` object represents a relation variable.
+It could not be constructed manually, but should be obtained as a property of the :data:`rv` object.

    .. attribute:: name